sqrl-lang/sqrl/website/source/index.md

 **Inclusive** – Non-technical users can review and safely deploy changes to production without talking to an engineer.
 **Powerful** – Rules can declaratively aggregate state, trigger side effects, and call functions in other languages.
 **Auditable** – It's easy to understand why a rule fired or a side effect occured, and rules can be safely replayed.

+The language was originally written for abuse prevention at scale.
+Preventing spam, fraud, and other types of abuse through flexible rules that can be implemented quickly.
+You can see a demonstration running on [Wikipedia Recent Changes](https://websqrl.vercel.app/wikipedia) or the [Twitter sampled stream](https://websqrl.vercel.app/twitter).

 ## Community